-The revenue for the Ship Building & Repair Operations increased by 26%, to \$\$17.2 million in FY2020 from \$\$13.6 million in FY2019, mainly due to an increase in ship repair projects.
+The Ship Building & Repair Operations recorded an increase of 51% to S\$26.0 million in FY2021 from S\$17.2 million in FY2020.
+The increase in revenue was mainly due to the construction of two Smart Fish Farms and an increase in volume of ship repair jobs during the year.